luisabellan/react-shopping-cart-project/README.md

 # Context API - Shopping Cart

-Refactored e-commerce store to use `Context API` as well as extend the functionality of the application making it more robust!
+Refactored e-commerce store to use `Context API` as well as extended the functionality of the application making it more robust!